A personal wealth plan is the foundation for building wealth but many people delay in making one.

 2. Where Do You Want to Live?

-Deciding where you want to live will have a big impact on the amount of wealth you’ll want to accumulate.
+Deciding where you want to live will have a huge impact on the amount of wealth you’ll want to accumulate.
 You don’t have to know the exact place, but if you know your city vs country preference, you’ll be able to estimate your lifestyle costs easier.

 3. How Much Do You Want to Spend?